Thursday, June 18, 2026

 Onward to the Corinth Sea bridge.
 A stop after bridge for photos.
 Then a short ride to rest stop, fully loaded coffee, breads, sweets, ice creams, on and on stocked place.
 Seems most buses stopped here.

 I purchased Americana coffee.
-We snacked on crackers, water, myself an ice cream bar.
+We snacked on crackers, water, and myself an ice cream bar.

 We were now on the north side of Corinth Sea, into the Greece mainland.
-We sig zaged along the sea, heading from west to east.
+We sig zigzagged along the sea, heading from west to east.
 Noticeable dryer, rockier hillsides.
 The sea was not wide, perhaps 2 miles wide on average.
-Occasional fish farming beind down in the many small bays.
+Occasional fish farming behind down in the many small bays.
 No large ships noticed.

 Closing in on Arachova, the bus pulled north away from sea.